 Other nearby markers.
 At least 5 other markers are within 13 miles of this marker, measured as the crow flies.
 Master Navigators (approx. 1.2 miles away); Kūka‘emoku (approx. 7.3 miles away); Monument of Christian Faith (approx. 7.3 miles away); Haleki'i and Pihanakalani Heiaus (approx. 9.1 miles away); Holy Ghost Catholic Church (approx. 12.7 miles away).

 More about this marker.
 This simple brass plaque is on a rock is located at McGregor Point near a lighthouse on the road to Lahaina, Maui.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 23, 2014, by Larry Wilson of Wareham, Massachusetts.
-This page has been viewed 476 times since then and 50 times this year.
+It was originally submitted on April 23, 2014, by Larry Wilson of Wareham, Massachusetts.
+This page has been viewed 549 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on April 23, 2014, by Larry Wilson of Wareham, Massachusetts. • Bill Pfingsten was the editor who published this page.